 How to set up studio lighting for product photography?

 Below we introduce the basic setup in studio product photography and some tips to get high quality lighting.
+And we also have a guide to setting up lighting for real estate photography.
+Click the link to check the article if you have interest in it.

 Three basic product photography lighting for product photography